-This form is used in conjunction with procedure P-191.17 to report pipelines to the Federal DOT every March.

-The applicable sections of the above procedure(s) shall be reviewed prior to completing this form.

-- 1. Copy this form and replace the original in manual. - 2.
-Type or print all entries. - Make an entry in each block for which data is available.
+When to Use This Form This form is used in conjunction with procedure P-191.17 to report pipelines to the Federal DOT every March.
+Reviewed Procedures P-191.17 Annual Report The applicable sections of the above procedure(s) shall be reviewed prior to completing this form.
+Documentation Procedure 1.
+Copy this form and replace the original in manual. liooodalo 2.
+Type or print all entries.
+Make an entry in each block for which data is available.
 Estimate data if necessary.
-Try to avoid entering mileage in the Unknown columns if possible. - 4.
-Copy completed form and place into DOT file. - 5.
-Mail original by March 1(DOT must receive by March 15th) to:

-Information Resources Manager

-Pipeline and Hazardous Materials Safety Administration

-US Department of Transportation

-400 7th St., S.W., Room 7128

-Washington, D.C.
-20590

-6. Or file online at this address:
+Try to avoid entering mileage in the Unknown columns if possible.
+4. Copy completed form and place into DOT file.
+5. Mail original by March 1(DOT must receive by March 15th) to: Information Resources Manager Pipeline and Hazardous Materials Safety Administration US Department of Transportation 400 7th St., S.W., Room 7128 Washington, D.C.
+20590 6.
+Or file online at this address: http://opsweb.rspa.dot.gov/cfdocs/opsapps/pipes/main.cfm 7.
+Retain Records for 5 Years

-http://opsweb.rspa.dot.gov/cfdocs/opsapps/pipes/main.cfm

-7. Retain Records for 5 Years